How you can get involved

 You can get involved by:

 - becoming a Public Partner and providing an ongoing public perspective to our work developing guidelines and standards, sharing good practice and carrying out inspections.
 Public Partners are recruited throughout the year.
-You can find more information and record your interest on the Healthcare Improvement Scotland website.
+You can find more information on the Healthcare Improvement Scotland website.

 - contacting your local engagement office to discuss opportunities to get involved with engagement work in your local area.